 Do you love sakura and onsen (hot springs)?
 In Noboribetsu you’ll get them both.
 The town’s main road is lined with cherry trees that create a near endless tunnel of blossoms for you to drive or walk through as you head into town.
 Everyone knows, cherry blossom viewing is such hard work, so you’ll definitely need to relax in the area’s hot springs afterward.

 Sitting at the base of Mt.
 Hakodate with views of the sea, Hakodate Park is a relaxing place to spend your time.
 Every spring the park’s 400 or so cherry trees are lit up with hanging lanterns so you can enjoy the festive mood into the night.
 Unlike Goryokaku Park across the city, Hakodate Park is more popular with locals and families than tourists and offers a glimpse into the true hanami experience.

 Goryokaku is one of Hokkaido’s star attractions—literally.
-Visitors come all year ‘round to take in its exceptional scenery and learn some history from the Hakodate War.
+Visitors come all year-’round to take in its exceptional scenery and learn some history from the Hakodate War.
 The only thing that could possibly make it better is the sight of 1,600 cherry trees surrounding the star-shaped Goryokaku in full bloom.
-To fully take in the park’s unique shape and get a birdseye view of Hakodate city, head up to the observation deck of nearby Goryokaku Tower.
+To fully take in the park’s unique shape and get a birdseye view of Hakodate city, head up to the observation deck of the nearby Goryokaku Tower.

 There are many famous parks in Sapporo, and most of them make for great cherry blossom viewing spots.
 What makes Maruyama Park stand out is that it also has close to 300 plum trees, giving you the rare treat of seeing both bloom at the same time.
-In spring, the city allows visitors to barbecue at the park as well.
+In spring, the city allows visitors to BBQ at the park as well.
 Treat yourself to Hokkaido’s popular “Genghis Khan” (lamb) on the grill as you enjoy the spring flowers.